top of page

 Having coolant topped up by only Mercedes garage staff is not my idea of self servicing your own vehicle.

-As I mentioned, after a summer few charges it informed me the range was 302 miles with a 95% charge.
+As I mentioned, after a few summer charges when it was new it informed me the range was 302 miles with a 95% charge.

 I took 160 to Highway 4, to 242, to 680 to 24 to 980 to I880 and return was via I880 to 238, to 580 to Vasco Road to Highway 4 and the branch off to 160 exit at 18th Street.